AhmedRaafat14/apiplatform-users-auth/README.md

       }
     }
     ```
-    * We need to inject it to the repository:
+    * As always we need to inject it to the repository:
     ```yaml
     # api/config/services.yaml